The best fashion and beauty deals to shop this Black Friday

 Get new Fekkai hair products for 25% off on orders over $50 with code BLACKFRIDAY.

 We wouldn’t dare miss Glossier’s annual sale.
-Run, don’t walk, over to their site to get 25% off everything from Balm Dotcom ($9, originally $12) to the Milk Jelly Cleanser ($13.50, originally $18).
-Better yet, they have five limited-time sets that bundle together some of your favorite products at an even steeper discount.
+Run, don’t walk, over to its site to get 25% off everything from Balm Dotcom ($9, originally $12) to the Milk Jelly Cleanser ($13.50, originally $18).
+Better yet, the brand has five limited-time sets that bundle together some of your favorite products at an even steeper discount.

-Looking to try a nudes eyeshadow palette ($45.50, originally $65) or find a new matte cream lipstick shade ($12, originally $20)?
+Looking to try a nude eye shadow palette ($45.50, originally $65) or find a new matte cream lipstick shade ($12, originally $20)?
 Huda Beauty is offering up to 50% off all beauty and skin care products through November 28.

 Up your skin care game at Kiehl’s with 25% off all purchases with code CYBER through Cyber Monday.

 Shopping at Sephora is a beauty lover’s dream, and it gets even better.
-In Sephora’s Holidyay Sale, score up to 50% off all the beauty products on your wishlist.
+In Sephora’s Holiday Sale, score up to 50% off all the beauty products on your wish list.
 Use code FREESHIP for free shipping on all orders.

 Shop all things beauty at Ulta’s Black Friday sale, with deals on everything from makeup to hair tools to skin care.